Industry News

 This implies that eight shipments have failed to arrive in the first two months of this year.

-China is Kenya’s chief supplier of machinery, furniture, kitchenware, prefabricated buildings, iron and steel products among other products.
+China is Kenya’s chief supplier of machinery, furniture, kitchenware, prefabricated buildings, and iron and steel products among other products.

 Machinery valued at Sh54.54 billion was shipped into Kenya in 2018, with iron and steel products worth Sh48.01 billion and Sh12.43 billion worth of furniture arriving in Mombasa.